CodeWithAloha/uipa_org/docs/Getting-Started.md

 # Quick Start

-After setting up the prerequisites, run the following commands from the directory that you cloned the UIPA repository into.
+After setting up the prerequisites, run the following commands from the `uipa` directory in the working directory that you cloned the UIPA repository into.

 - In a terminal window, run `docker-compose up`.
 - In another terminal window, run `bash data/seed/init_db.sh`.